The WASH Foundation’s Mission in Tororo District

 What if your child had to walk a kilometer each day for water?
 Too often, this journey leads to sickness instead of safety.

-This is the daily reality for thousands of students in Uganda’s Tororo District, where clean water and basic hygiene are out of reach for most families.
-In 2025, The WASH Foundation is making a real difference by building wells, installing handwashing stations, and providing vital hygiene education.
-These efforts restore health and hope to entire communities.
+This is the daily reality for thousands of students in Uganda’s Tororo District, where clean water and basic hygiene are out of reach for many families.
+In 2025, The WASH Foundation is making a real difference by building wells, improving sanitation infrastructure, and providing vital hygiene education.
+These efforts restore health and empower communities to build stronger futures.

 Why Clean Water Matters

-Only 42% of Uganda’s primary schools have access to water on campus, and less than half have reliable places for children to wash their hands.
+42% of primary schools in Uganda lack access to water and less than half have reliable places for children to wash their hands.
 Without these essentials, students face a higher risk of waterborne disease, missed school days, and heartbreaking health outcomes.
-Diarrheal disease alone causes 5% of under-5 deaths, and Uganda’s childhood mortality rate remains among the highest in the region.
+Diarrheal disease alone is responsible for about 5% of deaths in children under five, and Uganda’s childhood mortality rate remains among the highest in the region.

-At Magodes Primary School, a vibrant community of more than 1,200 students, the absence of clean water meant long walks to fetch what was often contaminated.
-The cost was far more than inconvenience, it was lost learning, frequent illness, and dreams put on hold.
+At Magodes Primary School, a vibrant community of more than 1,200 students, the absence of clean water meant long walks to fetch what was often contaminated water.
+The cost was far more than an inconvenience; it was lost learning, frequent illness, and opportunities cut short.

 Smart Infrastructure and Community-Led Change

 The WASH Foundation’s approach does not stop at drilling water wells.
-This multi-phase initiative adds rainwater catchment systems, upgrades latrines, and builds handwashing stations.
-More importantly, it pairs infrastructure with education, equipping students, teachers, and families to adopt healthier practices that last.
+This comprehensive community WASH program is a multi-phase initiative.
+Our program adds rainwater catchment systems, upgrades latrines, builds handwashing stations, and more importantly, it pairs infrastructure with education, equipping students, teachers, and families to adopt healthier practices that last.

-This year, six schools and one healthcare center will be improved, serving more than 8,000 students and 3,000 patients annually.
-Each new well provides clean, clean water for under $10 per child, so donors can see their impact in every gift.
+This year, six schools and one healthcare facility will be improved, serving more than 8,000 students and 3,000 patients annually.
+Each new well provides clean water for less than $10 per child, so donors can see the impact of every gift.

 Magodes Primary School’s Empowerment

+The people of Magodes Primary School and the community were very happy, thankful and grateful to The WASH Foundation for having received a water source after 71 years without clean running water in their school.
 Before, children at Magodes Primary endured daily journeys just to collect water.
 The installation of a new water well means students now drink safely, wash their hands after class, and can focus on their studies.
-Teachers see higher attendance and a renewed sense of community pride.
+Teachers anticipate higher attendance, and there is already a renewed sense of community pride.

 Why WASH Supports SDGs and Community Wellbeing